 The company established itself in intercontinental flights, launching routes to Sydney, Dubai, and London in the late 70s and Vancouver in 1983.
 The aircraft’s name and tail represent an international carrier’s visual identity.

 The keel and rudder ensure the aircraft stays on course.
-Therefore, the emblem demonstrates reliability and coordinate precision, which is important for long-haul flights.
-Two white stripes on a green background—the main coloring of the liners since the company’s foundation—are their distinctive feature.
+Therefore, the emblem demonstrates reliability and precise coordination, which are important for long-haul flights.
+Two white stripes on a green background, the main coloring of the liners since the company’s foundation, are their distinctive feature.

 All previous inscriptions about the Swire Group and Hong Kong Airlines were removed to focus attention on the name.
 Cathay Pacific is executed in bold red capital letters, emphasizing the carrier’s scale.